24 Handmade Craft Ideas from 2010: A Year of Free Crafts

 The pattern was added to your Sewing Patterns.

-30 1920s Patterns Coco Chanel Would Love is a collection that highlights the best of the best vintage patterns, from daring new unmentionables to the ever-popular flapper dress.
+This page, 30+ Free 1920s Sewing Patterns Coco Chanel Would Love, is a collection that highlights the best of the best vintage patterns, from daring new unmentionables to the ever-popular flapper dress.

 As the great Coco Chanel herself once said, "Fashion fades - only style remains the same."
 These amazing retro sewing patterns go to show just how right she was.